 Figure 3: Fuel Substitution Source Energy Factors

-As the natural gas emissions and source energy factors are based simply on the carbon content of this fossil fuel, these factors do not change over time and instead are represented by a single factor for emissions and a single factor for source energy, To calculate the increase (or decrease) in natural gas emissions or source energy, the total life-cycle change in natural gas use is therefore simply multiplied by the appropriate natural gas factor.
+As the natural gas emissions and source energy factors are based simply on the carbon content of this fossil fuel, these factors do not change over time and instead are represented by a single factor for emissions and a single factor for source energy.
+To calculate the increase (or decrease) in natural gas emissions or source energy, the total life-cycle change in natural gas use is therefore simply multiplied by the appropriate natural gas factor.
 Table 3, below, provides the natural gas CO2 emissions and source energy factors.

 Table 8: Fuel Substitution Factors for Natural Gas